communicationnode/simple-server-client-chat/README.md

 <details><summary> Интерфейс клиента</summary>

-по аналогии с запуском сервер-приложения запускается клиент-приложение </br>
+By analogy with launching a server application, a client application is launched </br>
-но вместо ./ruVds-server-test/server/linux-x64/ruvds-tcp </br>
+but instead of ./ruVds-server-test/server/linux-x64/ruvds-tcp </br>
-нужно перейти по директории ./ruVds-server-test/client/linux-x64/ruvds-client </br>
+you need to go to the directory ./ruVds-server-test/client/linux-x64/ruvds-client </br>

 ![](readme-screenshots/client-log.png)

 -----------------

-приложение попросит ввести внешний ip сервера, чтобы подключиться к нему </br>
+the application will ask you to enter the external server IP to connect to it </br>
-если вы получите сообщение: Добро пожаловать на сервер "UROD Engine"  </br>
+if you receive the message: Welcome to the server "UROD Engine" </br>
-то вы успешно подключились к серверу и теперь можете вывести справку командой help </br>
+then you have successfully connected to the server and can now display help with the help command </br>
-чтобы общаться с другими пользователями, напишите say и сообщение после него </br>
+to communicate with other users, write say and a message after it </br>
 </details>

 ----------------------------------------

-программа попросит ввести ip, а потом порт.
+the program will ask you to enter the ip, and then the port.

 ----------------------------------------